YottaDB/YDBDoc/MessageRecovery/errors.rst

 VIEWLVN
 ------------------

-VIEWLVN, Invalid local variable name used with VIEW or $VIEW(): vvvv
+VIEWLVN, Invalid local variable name used with VIEW/$VIEW(): vvvv

 Run Time Error: This indicates the argument for a VIEW command or $VIEW() function required a local variable name, but it (vvvv) was either missing or invalid.